 In a situation involving imminent danger to the health and/or safety of any individual(s), students are expected to:

 - Contact JCUPD (216-397-1234), Residence Life, or other emergency officials to report the incident;

 - Remain with the individual(s) needing emergency treatment and cooperate with emergency personnel as long as it is safe to do so;

 - Meet with appropriate University officials after the incident and cooperate with any University investigation.

-Failure of students to take responsible action under this policy where action is clearly warranted and harm results may, in egregious circumstances, constitute “endangering any person either intentionally or recklessly” under the Community Standards and could result in disciplinary action through the student conduct system.
+Failure of students to take responsible action under this policy where action is clearly warranted and harm results may, in egregious circumstances, constitute “endangering any person either intentionally or recklessly” under the Student Code and could result in disciplinary action through the Student Conduct System.
 This policy does not provide amnesty for students who report their own medical emergency.